Techartflowio/com.unity.render-pipelines.universal/Documentation~/rendering/deferred-rendering-path.md

 Bits 4-7 are reserved for future use.

-For more technical details, see the file `/ShaderLibrary/UnityGBuffer.hlsl`.
+For more technical details, check the file `/ShaderLibrary/UnityGBuffer.hlsl`.

 **Specular**